lynnlilu/lynnlilu.github.io/_publications/2020-05-journal-FingerPass-TMC.md

 IEEE Transactions on Mobile Computing is the premier international journal on mobile computing and communication.
 IEEE TMC is a CCF-A journal.

+This paper was recognized as a highly cited paper of Essential Science Indicators.
+[WOS](https://www.webofscience.com/wos/alldb/full-record/WOS:000702553000004)

 [View the full paper](https://www.doi.org/10.1109/TMC.2020.2994955)